edvin/libsass-filter/README.md

  * `imagePath` - Optional image path
  * `autoprefix` (true|false) - Add prefixes using [autoprefixer](https://github.com/postcss/autoprefixer) (requires `npm install --global autoprefixer`)
  * `autoprefixBrowsers` - What browsers to prefix for, defaults to `last 2 versions, ie 10`
+ * `autoprefixerPath` - Path to autoprefixer, defaults to `autoprefixer`.
+On Windows, you need either fullpath or for example `autoprefixer.cmd`

 ### Usage